vishvAsa/kAvyam/laxaNam/kathA/pAtrANi/bhAvaH.md

 - Provides feedback for (regulating) future behavior
   - inform us about our “social and moral acceptability”
   - individual chooses a future behavior after evaluating the emotional consequence (in terms of shame, guilt, pride, etc.) of performing it
-- Contrast with basic emotions
+- Contrast wit21ceh basic emotions
   - have a less clear-cut neurobiological basis,
   - emerge later in life
   - perform a social (rather than survival-related) function